Utility ratemaking: Electric utility ratemaking for executives

 Executives in regulated electric utilities also have less managerial control than those in unregulated or private industries.
 These executives are in charge of large numbers of workers as well as the company's physical and financial assets.
 Limiting their control has been shown to reduce investment opportunities.
 The same constraints are placed on the board of directors for the utility by the monitoring or oversight of the utility commission and they are less likely to approve compensation policies that include incentive-based pay.
 The compensation for electric utility executives will be the lowest in regulated utilities that have an unfavorable regulatory environment.
 These companies have more political constraints than those in a favorable regulatory environment and are less likely to have a positive response to requests for rate increases.

 Just as increased constraints from regulation drive compensation down for executives in electric utilities, deregulation has been shown to increase compensation.
 The need to encourage risk-taking behavior in seeking new investment opportunities while keeping costs under control requires deregulated companies to offer performance-based incentives to their executives.
 It has been found that increased compensation is also more likely to attract executives experienced in working in competitive environments.

 The Energy Act of 1992 in the United States removed previous barriers to wholesale competition in the electric utility industry.
 Currently twenty-four states allow for deregulated electric utilities: Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, Texas, Virginia, Arizona, Arkansas, California, Connecticut, Delaware, Illinois, Maine, Maryland, Massachusetts, Michigan, Montana, New Hampshire, New Jersey, New Mexico, New York, and Washington D.C.
 As electric utility monopolies have been increasingly broken up into deregulated businesses, executive compensation has risen; particularly incentive compensation.

-Revenue Requirement formula

-The traditional rate formula is intended to produce a utility's revenue requirement: